Scholarship and Endowment Fund

-The Scholarship & Endowment General Fund currently supports only a small percentage of the actual assistance provided to families each year; the majority of need-based grants are paid directly from tuition income.
+The Scholarship & Endowment General Fund currently supports only a small percentage of the actual assistance provided to families each year.
 Continuing to grow this fund is critical to our School’s long term financial sustainability.
-A portion of tonight’s proceeds from the Gala will benefit the Waldorf School of Garden City’s Scholarship and Endowment Fund, helping to make Waldorf education possible for the next generation of students.
+A portion of today's proceeds from the Golf Classic and Dinner Reception will benefit the Waldorf School of Garden City’s Scholarship and Endowment Fund, helping to make Waldorf education possible for the next generation of students.

 In addition to the General Fund, there are a number of named scholarships and program endowments, established by families in our community to provide partial student scholarships, and program funding in our School: